 General Maintenance and Show Me/Tell Me Questions for the driving test

-Since 1st September 2003 the examiner has asked candidates 2 "show me/tell me" questions at the start of the driving test.
+Since 4th December 2017 the examiner has asked candidates 1 "tell me" question at the start of the driving test and 1 'show me' question during the test.

 A candidate will not FAIL a Driving Test for a wrong answer however they will get ONE Driving Fault if they are wrong.
-This test will be included inside the existing time limit for the practical test which means less time spend out on the road.
+This test will be included inside the existing time limit for the practical test which lasts about 40 minutes.

 Tyre pressures:- Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.